saeedkhal/saeedkhal/README.md

 - ❓ Ask me about anything related to web and related technologies .

-- 🌱 I’m currently learning more in typescript .
+- 🌱 I’m currently learning more about diffrent frameworks .

 <br/>